-The first thing passersby see in front of a church is the sign or marquee.
-Many churches think their pithy sayings are witty and attractive.
-In reality, however, the messages may be lame, insulting and embarrassing.
-Here is a list of the top 10 church sign blunders, as well as some ideas for messages that are inviting, welcoming or inspiring.
+The first thing people see in front of a church is the marquee.
+Many churches think their pithy sayings are witty and attractive, but in reality, the messages may be poorly written and embarrassing.
+Here is a list of 10 church-sign blunders, as well as some good ideas for messages that are inviting and inspiring.

 Do not shame people into coming to your church.
-It doesn’t work and makes you look like a person who uses “50 cent” words.
+It actually repels people and gives the impression that you're a person who likes to use “50 cent” words.
 Example: "It's a new year.
-How about you do something new, like … go to church?"
-This isn't a very warm welcome.
+How about you do something new, like ... go to church?"
+People who see this might think, "Maybe ... just not this church."

 2. Using poor theology

 Before posting, it's a good idea to have someone spot check the theological basis behind your quote.
 Example: "Faith in yourself has won many a race: never quit trying" ... said no one ever in the Bible.

 3. Being cheesy

 Some people already think the church is out of touch with culture.
 Don’t give them any more ammunition.
 Example: "Seven days without prayer makes one weak."
 I can feel the cringe coming on.
 This approach may get people into the parking lot, but it will likely be to take a selfie and lampoon the picture on social media.
 And then the people "following" your church will merely be looking forward to the next ridiculous post they can share.

 This goes for rhymes, homophones, homonyms and alliteration too.
 This isn't a fixed rule.
 It's all subjective, but many times these dandy devices are not funny, clever or profound.
 Example: "No time to pray makes easy prey."
 Oh boy.
 “God always answers knee-mail” is another offender.
 Yikes.